 The program is broadly in medical device research and development.
 The projects will encompass research themes of Biomaterials and Drug Delivery, MedTech AI, Machine Learning, Medical Imaging and Soft Robotics, Immuno-Engineering, and Education and Public Engagement (EPE) and Science Advocacy Programmes.

-MedDevDoc studentships are of four-year duration.
+MedDevDoc studentships are of 4 years duration.
 MedDevDoc students must undertake a non-academic industry secondment for six months for their multi-sectoral training.

 Where are the studentships based?

 PhD will be based at one of CÚRAM’s academic organisations: University of Galway (GALWAY), University College Dublin (UCD), The Royal College of Surgeons in Ireland (RCSI), Trinity College Dublin (TCD), University of Limerick (UL), Dublin City University (DCU), Technological University of the Shannon (TUS), University College Cork (UCC), National Institute for Bioprocessing Research and Training (NIBRT) and Technological University Dublin (TU Dublin).
 The studentship also includes a secondment period (up to 6 months maximum) to a non-academic research organisation.

 What is the start date of the Fellowships?